Memoirs of Captain Rock

-Moore had been long resident in England, and was a noted figure in Regency society in Whig circles, but retained an interest in Irish affairs and supported the Catholic Committee which sought to abolish the penal laws.
-Moore was inspired by an 1823 trip he made across Ireland with his Anglo-Irish Whig patron the Marquess of Lansdowne, who owned large estates in the West of Ireland.
+Moore had long been a resident in England, and was a noted figure in Regency society in Whig circles.
+He retained an interest in Irish affairs and supported the Catholic Committee which sought to abolish the penal laws.
 Moore had initially intended travel in the company of his friend Lord John Russell, the future Prime Minister, who had to pull out at the last moment.
 Moore witnessed the poverty of parts of rural Ireland which, as a Dubliner, he had previously been largely sheltered from, and was intrigued by stories he heard of the mythical Captain Rock who led the rural insurgency.
 On returning to his Wiltshire home near Bowood, he wrote the piece as a diversion from his work on his biography of Richard Brinsley Sheridan.